-Since the arrival of the pandemic we have been working towards making the kitchens as Covid-19 safe as we can for our reopening on the 1st September 2020.
+Since the arrival of the pandemic we have been working towards making the kitchens as Covid-19 safe as we can and were able to reopen on the 1st September 2020.

-We ask everyone coming to Cookery School to advise us if you have had a high temperature, developed Covid-19 symptoms or have been in contact with a person with Covid-19 symptoms in the last 14 days.
-If this is the case we will be happy to offer you a new class/course at a later date.
+We ask everyone coming to Cookery School to advise us if they have had a high temperature, developed Covid-19 symptoms or have been in contact with a person with Covid-19 symptoms in the last 14 days.
+If this is the case we are happy to offer a new class/course at a later date.

 Safety in protecting everyone against Covid-19 is of primary importance.
 Anyone coming into the kitchens will have to be 100% compliant with our procedures.
-If they are not, we will have the right to ask them to leave the premises immediately as we cannot compromise the health of others at any time.
+If they are not, we will ask them to leave the premises immediately as we cannot compromise the health of others at any time.